Skip to main content

 Program Description

 We currently offer (2) two one-year positions which include broad training in sleep disorders.
-Fellows also participate in the Sleep Clinic, work with the neurologist, pulmonologists, psychiatrist, otolaryngologist, dentist, and oral surgeons during their training.
+Fellows participate in the Sleep Clinic with the sleep neurologists.
+Fellows also work with pulmonologists, psychiatrists, otolaryngologists, dentists, and oral surgeons during their training.
 The fellowship provides exposure to a wide variety of sleep disorders.

 The Sleep Laboratory of the UNC Hospitals is located within a 13,000 square foot facility.
 Approximately 4,000 overnight sleep studies and 300 multiple sleep latency studies are performed annually.